Casey Stoner: Return to Ducati

-In 2016 Casey Stoner returned to the Ducati Corse Team as a test rider for the 2016 MotoGP season, ending his five-year tenure with Honda.
+In 2016, Stoner returned to the Ducati Corse Team as a test rider for the 2016 MotoGP season, ending his five-year tenure with Honda.
 Stoner's main role with Ducati is being a test rider and it has been further proposed that he may appear in some races as a wild card entry.
 Stoner participated in the official pre-season tests at Malaysia and was the fastest Ducati rider on the grid.
 He finished the final day of testing with the 5th-best time overall.

 Later on in April, Stoner considered racing at the Argentine Grand Prix to fill in for the injured Danilo Petrucci but decided not to.
 Ducati manager Luigi dall'Igna commented that Stoner's physical fitness was yet not at the level needed to compete and added that, "[Casey] has also had some physical problems, he still lacks strength.
 It wouldn't make any sense to enter him in a race [at this point].
 Mid-way through the season, we'll see."
 Ultimately he did not compete that season.

 Honours

 Stoner was named the 2008 Young Australian of the Year for his 2007 MotoGP performance.
-On 10 June 2013, Stoner was appointed a member of the Order of Australia for significant service to motorcycle racing.
+In the 2013 Queen's Birthday Honours, Stoner was appointed a Member of the Order of Australia (AM) for significant service to motorcycle racing.

-The FIM named him a Legend in October 2013 prior to the 2013 Australian motorcycle Grand Prix.
+The FIM named Stoner a Legend in October 2013 prior to the 2013 Australian motorcycle Grand Prix.

-In October 2015, he was inducted into the Sport Australia Hall of Fame.
+In October 2015, Stoner was inducted into the Sport Australia Hall of Fame.

-The third turn at Phillip Island Grand Prix Circuit is named after him.
+The third turn at Phillip Island Grand Prix Circuit is named after Stoner.